PeqNP/FTPKit/README.md

 side of the File Transfer Protocol (FTP).

 This lib is based off or inspired by the BlackRaccoon, WhiteReaccoon and Apple's SimpleFTP example.
-It utilizes the FTPlib C library, developed by Chistophe Deleuze, for some of the remote functions such as chmod and sending arbitrary commands.
+It utilizes the ftplib library, developed by Thomas Pfau, for some of the remote functions such as chmod and sending arbitrary commands.

 ## Features